 Autophagy Literally meaning "self-devouring," autophagy is the mechanism by which cells remove damaged or dysfunctional components.
-It facilitates the orderly recycling of cellular debris.
-Although autophagy was initially identified as a primordial response to starvation, it is now known that it also plays an important role in cell metabolism under normal conditions.
+Autophagy facilitates the orderly recycling of cellular debris.
+Although it was initially identified as a primordial response to starvation, it is now known that it also plays an important role in cell metabolism under normal conditions.

-Epigenetics The study of changes to the genome that affect gene activity.
+Epigenetics The molecular "software" that controls gene activity.
+Epigenetics is how cells transform into various types even though they all have the same DNA, and also directs the day-to-day function of mature cells.
 Mechanisms of epigenetic function include DNA methylation and modification of histones, leaving a permanent record of gene activation and/or silencing.

 Exosome A bubble formed of cell membrane containing a cargo of molecules to be delivered from one cell to another.
+Exosomes are a primary means of communication between cells.